-Yes No Need More Info Not Applicable FACTORS This factor is important to my community All critical facilities and infrastructure (e.g., Emergency Operations Centre) have back-up generators in place.
-All dairy farmers who have essential power needs (e.g., automatic milking machines) have back-up power supplies or plans to milk cows over an extended power outage.
-All farmers who have essential power needs (e.g., greenhouses) have back-up power supplies and necessary fuel stocks for generators.
-All residents who have essential power needs (e.g., those using medical assistive devices such as respirators, or dialysis machines) have back-up power supplies and necessary fuel stocks for generators.
-Bushes, trees and branches that are growing too close to power lines are pruned by the power authority on a regular basis.
-Community-based power outage exercises have taken place in schools and the community-at-large (e.g., table-top or full-scale exercises).
-Construction and excavation workers know to check for overhead and underground wires.
-Critical power lines are located underground (where possible).
-Most businesses and cargo/port facilities have back-up generators in place and ready to be used (including necessary fuel stocks for generators) and are aware of ventilation and safe operating procedures.
-Most residents have back-up generators in place, ready to be used (including necessary fuel stocks for generators) and are aware of ventilation and safe operating procedures (e.g., electrical safety training).
-There is a warning system in place, using various means of communication including social media tools, to notify community residents of a potential power outage and how to reduce non-essential power usage (e.g., turn-off unnecessary appliances, limit heavy usage to non-peak hours).
-There is a warning system in place to notify emergency response personnel of potential power outages.
+- Ensure all critical facilities and infrastructure (e.g., Emergency Operations Centre) have back-up generators in place. - Ensure all dairy farmers who have essential power needs (e.g., automatic milking machines) have back-up power supplies or plans to milk cows over an extended power outage. - Ensure all farmers who have essential power needs (e.g., greenhouses) have back-up power supplies and necessary fuel stocks for generators. - Ensure all residents who have essential power needs (e.g., those using medical assistive devices such as respirators, or dialysis machines) have back-up power supplies and necessary fuel stocks for generators. - Ensure bushes, trees and branches that are growing too close to power lines are regularly pruned by the power authority on a regular basis. - Ensure community-based power outage exercises have taken place in schools and the community-at-large (e.g., table-top or full-scale exercises). - Ensure construction and excavation workers know to check for overhead and underground wires. - Ensure critical power lines are located underground (where possible). - Ensure most businesses and cargo/port facilities have back-up generators in place and ready to be used (including necessary fuel stocks for generators) and are aware of ventilation and safe operating procedures and safe operating procedures (e.g., electrical safety training).

+- Ensure most residents have back-up generators in place and ready to be used (including necessary fuel stocks for generators) and are aware of ventilation and safe operating procedures. - Ensure there is a warning system in place, using various means of communication including social media, to notify community residents of a potential power outage and how to reduce non-essential power usage (e.g., turn-off unnecessary appliances, limit heavy usage to non-peak hours). - Ensure there is a warning system in place to notify emergency response personnel of a potential power outages.